isomerpages/pa-mgwanted/articles/wellness/_posts/2020-11-03-go-on-a-jurassic-adventure.md

 Did you know that you could probably outrun a T-Rex?
 Scientists have discovered that despite its reputation, the giant carnivore was only capable of a light jog.
 So get your running shoes on and whizz past your favourite dinosaurs next weekend for a fun day out with your loved ones.

-Check out a wide array of exciting Health & Wellness courses available to stay fit while having fun through our[Course Directory](../../course-directory/health-and-wellness/).
+Check out a wide array of exciting Health & Wellness courses available to stay fit while having fun through our [Course Directory](../../course-directory/health-and-wellness/).